 Zea mays occupies the third rank after rice and grain in terms of production and cultivated area in the world, as it is considered one of the most important food crops for animals and human (FAO, 2021; FAO, 1992) zea mays crop faces many problems during harvesting and after storage.
 One of the most important innate problems, the Aspergillus flavus which is considered one of the first fungal species that cause and attack maize crops, thats due to its high ability to produce large quantities of spores which are carried in the air and then reach the crop, whether in the field or store (Cocker et al., 1984).
-The grains of maize corns are contaminated with fungi and mycotoxins, so they go through two phases: represents the growth development of the crop due to physiological stress, and the second: when the crop is exposed to high humidity and temperatures as well as rain after the crop is ripe before or after harvest during storage or transportation at any time that is consumed ( Cotty, 2001).
-Maize corn is one of the most fungal-infected crops compared to wheat and rice (Saleh et al, 2009), and these grains represent a good nutrient medium that allows the development and growth of pathogens, in addition to the environmental conditions of the maize corn crop whether in the store or the in the field, which will help to pollute corn with toxins (, Chulze, 2010 ) and that fungi have damages, including causing damage to food, fodder, and grains and not only that, but also secrete toxic metabolites, so it is necessary to search for safer methods, as biological methods are considered one of the most important methods used in control
+The grains of maize corns are contaminated with fungi and mycotoxins, so they go through two phases: represents the growth the first and development of the crop due to physiological stress, and the second: when the crop is to high humidity exposed and warm temperatures as well as rain after the crop is ripe before or after harvest during storage or transportation at any time that is consumed ( Cotty, 2001).
+Maize corn is one of the most fungal-infected crops compared to wheat and rice (Saleh et al, 2009), and these grains represent a good nutrient medium that allows the development and growth of pathogens, in addition to the environmental conditions of the maize corn crop whether in the store or the in the field, which will help to pollute corn with toxins (, Chulze, 2010 ) and that fungi have damages, including causing damage to food, fodder, and grains and not only that, but also secrete toxic metabolites, so it is necessary to search for safer methods, as biological methods are considered one of the most important methods used in control food and feed which is considered the most dangerous to the health of humans and animals, is Aflatoxins, Ochratoxin, Fumonisin, Zearlenone, Deoxynivalenol (Richard 2007) and that among the most dangerous types of mycotoxins are aflatoxin which are secondary metabolites that are produced mainly by fungi Aspergills Flavus, Aspergills Parasiticus (Levin, 2012) contamination of foodstuffs and feed with toxins has harmful and carcinogenic effects on the liver (Van Egmnod & Jonker 2004) and that the harmful effects of aflatoxins many research efforts have been directed to study the means and strategies that work to reduce the growth of fungi as well as prevent the production of aflatoxins and remove pollution (Holmes et al. 2008) and that many fungi cause spoilage of grains and food, in addition to health damage to human and animals, as they change the food taste and color, in addition to a change in its smell, as well as the secretion of toxic products, so the searches for antimicrobials have become of plant origin which encourages researchers to rely on them especially the development of pathogens factors from resistance of antibiotic (Kumar et al, 2017), so it was necessary to search for several means or methods that are considered safer and including biological methods in mold control (Blagojev et al. 2012)

-(Blagojev et al,2012) that mycotoxins exceeded 400 compounds (Zain, 2011) and one of the most common toxins present in food and feed which is considered the most dangerous to the health of humans and animals, is Aflatoxins, Ochratoxin, Fumonisin,
+(Blagojev et al,2012) that mycotoxins exceeded 400 compounds (Zain, 2011) and one of the most common toxins present in